JetBrains/jetbrains_guide/README.md

 To address this:

-- Shut down the run process for `yarn pc:develop`
+- Shut down the run process for `yarn run pc:develop`

-- Run `yarn pc:clean`
+- Run `yarn run pc:clean`

-- Re-start `yarn pc:develop`
+- Re-start `yarn run pc:develop`

-- If doing a production build, re-do `yarn pc:build`
+- If doing a production build, re-do `yarn run pc:build`

 This is a drag, because full builds are slow.